-The Foundation awards scholarships to students of Italian heritage who can demonstrate financial need and who we believe have the potential to be successful in life, both professionally and by being involved with their communities.
+The Foundation awards scholarships to students of Italian heritage who can demonstrate financial need and have shown success in their studies and involvement with their communities.
 Because our goals are long-term, we reward qualified students with multi-year scholarships.
 Our scholarships, while generous, provide assistance towards a school’s tuition but do not cover payment for all school costs.

 If you would like to learn more about our scholarship funds or make a donation, please visit our scholarship funding page.

 How To ApplyIf you are a student or the relative or guardian of someone who would like to apply for a scholarship, please visit the elementary school, high school or college scholarship pages for information and instructions on how to apply.